ManishKrShukla/Ember-Dir-Sync/README.md

       syncPath: {
           'source-path': 'Complete-path-to-your-source-directory',
           'destination-path': 'Complete-path-to-your-target-directory',
-          'filter' : 'extension of the file type to be filtered' },
+          'filter' : 'extension of the file type to be filtered', 'build-counter' : true
+      },

 For e.g. :